ipfs/js-ipfs/SPEC/FILES.md

 ##### `ipfs.ls(ipfsPath, [callback])`

 > **Note:** ipfs.files.ls is currently only for MFS directories.
-The goal is to converge both functionality.
+The goal is to converge both functionalities.

 ipfsPath can be of type: